These Questions & Answers are from an all-student email sent out by the University.

 Will the University be open on strike days?

 Yes, The University will remain open during the strike action and staff who are not members of the University and College Union will continue to work as normal.
 As a result, there will be minimal impact in some areas, whilst in other areas teaching activity could be affected.
 Places such as the Library, learning spaces, computer labs, and sports facilities available as usual.
 If you are carrying out project work in a laboratory, this is likely still to be possible, but you should ensure that you take local advice to ensure that there is an appropriate level of support available from a health and safety perspective.

 How will I know if my lecture, seminar, laboratory or other teaching session is cancelled?

 We are expecting that many teaching sessions will go ahead as normal.
 However, it is possible that some of your sessions will be cancelled.
-Although staff do not have to provide advanced notice of their intention to take industrial action, our experience at Bangor University is that staff will often inform students of their intentions as a courtesy to their students.
-Members of staff are likely to inform you either directly, by email or through Blackboard so please do look out for the latest information.
+Although staff do not have to provide advanced notice of their intention to take industrial action and there is no obligation to do this, there is a possibility that you may turn up for a session that is cancelled.
+Our experience at Bangor University however is that staff will often inform students of their intentions as a courtesy to their students.
+Members of staff may inform you either directly, by email or through Blackboard so please do look out for the latest information.
 You should attend Lectures as normal unless you have been informed otherwise.

 Will teaching sessions be rescheduled if they are cancelled?

 We are not currently able to give an answer to this question because it is too early to say how many staff will take strike action.
 We will, however, be seeking to ensure that no student will be disadvantaged because of this action and we will try to rearrange as many cancelled events as possible in order to limit, as far as practical, the impact on your studies.
 However striking staff are not obliged to reschedule classes cancelled due to strike action.

 Will I be assessed on topics which were not covered because of the strike action?